 10400 Sonoma Highway, Kenwood, 707-833-1293

 It truly is a mansion, sitting like a white and blue-trimmed wedding cake on a coastal bluff overlooking the Pacific Ocean.
 Each of the five guest rooms are individually designed, including three king suites, with restful, Victorian inspired decors, and a choice of super-pillow-top or luxury memory-foam beds.
 It’s all about luxury, actually, from the deep soaking tubs in the marble baths, to 1000 thread-count linens and Turkish cotton towels, to remote-controlled infrared fireplaces, a personal concierge for kayaking, horseback riding and such, and a choice of two homemade breakfast menus daily.
-Note: the property is home to two friendly dogs, and also welcomes canine guests.
+Note: the property is home to a friendly dog, and also welcomes canine guests (one per evening, by prior arrangement).

 3919 Bay Hill Road, Bodega Bay, 877-468-1588